Illustration by Jim Tsinganos (IA Illustration Awards, 2015): Which is my authentic Self?

 We can act for ourselves as individuals pursuing personal interests, but we can equally act by taking the interests of others wholeheartedly into consideration without compromising personal integrity.
 Depending on one’s cultural perspective, somebody’s individual freedom might be perceived as somebody else’s selfishness.
 Identifying autonomy narrowly with individual independence can to this extent not pass as a culturally unbiased perspective.

-Another argument rarely considered when discussing individual liberties is the influence of internal disrupting factors on the self, such as anxieties, fears, personal vulnerabilities, mental disorders or pathological personality traits, leaving individual agency compromised.
+Another argument rarely considered when discussing individual liberties is the influence of internal disrupting factors on the self, such as anxieties, fears, personal vulnerabilities, mental disorders, or pathological personality traits, leaving individual agency compromised.
 An unquestioned assumption of libertarian philosophy is the sanity and justified perspective of personal decision-making.
 But what if the individual proves manipulative, deceitful, prone to impulsive risk-taking or simply exercising poor judgment?
-Individual as well as collective agency are to this argument constructed neither unipolar autonomous nor heteronomous, but they co-exist as a system of mutual checks and balances.
+Individual, as well as collective agency, is to this argument constructed neither unipolar autonomous nor heteronomous, but they co-exist as a system of mutual checks and balances.